Incentive Programs

 WHAT IS IT?

-The Montana Early Childhood Apprenticeship Program with the Montana Department of Labor & Industry is pleased to announce the development of a pilot Certified Pre-apprenticeship program.
+The Montana Early Childhood Apprenticeship Program with the Montana Department of Labor & Industry is pleased to announce the development of a Certified Pre-apprenticeship program.
 In collaboration with the Early Childhood Services Bureau and Early Childhood Project, the competency-based program is being offered to individuals who work in a childcare setting.
-Individuals will be registered as an apprentice to earn a CDA credential.
-The program will be offered in a cohort over a period of one year.
+Individuals will be registered as an apprentice with the Department of Labor & Industry to complete trainings and earn a CDA credential.
+The program is offered as a cohort which mean all participants will begin their trainings at the same time and with the same group of learners.
+The CDA training takes place over a period of one year.

-The program will offer 120 hours in total of training that will support the hours needed to complete an Infant/Toddler CDA certificate.
+The program will offer 120 hours in total of training that will support the hours needed to complete an Infant/Toddler, Preschool, or Family Group CDA Credential.
 This includes:

 WHAT ARE THE BENEFITS?